ddimaria/wmcp/wmcp-361/README.md

 UITs are best suited for assets that are illiquid, which typicall have higher returns.

 UITs issue **units** rather than shares.
-Portfolios are typically fixed for the lift of the trust (from issue date to termination date), and are typically much less diversified (fewer than 20 positions).
+Portfolios are typically fixed for the life of the trust (from issue date to termination date), and are typically much less diversified (fewer than 20 positions).
 UITs are unmanaged, so have no board of directors.

 UIT similarities to other investment companies:
 * NAV tracking